What is AI SEO? 2026 Definition + Platforms

 Layer 1: Citation share and presence

-The metric you want is citation share over a defined query set: of N priority queries you’ve defined, in how many does your domain appear as a citation source?
-Run the queries on a fixed cadence (weekly is typical) and watch the trend.
+This is the new rank tracking.
+For each priority query, know whether your page is cited, whether the brand is mentioned without a link, or whether neither appears — tracked per surface, because the patterns diverge.
+The metric you want is citation share over a defined query set: of N priority queries, in how many does your domain appear as a source?
+Run it weekly and watch the trend.

 Layer 2: Brand mention quality